mint42/exploringroot/README.md

 root [0] .x FILENAME.C
 ```

+Make sure to run the commands from inside the appropriate project foler so that there are no path resolving errors.

 ## OVERVIEW

 [ex1](./ex1): ROOT macros.
 Use the TF1 and TF2 classes to draw some sine functions